Meals · High Protein

 Steps

-2. Pat chicken thighs very dry with paper towels.
+- Pat chicken thighs very dry with paper towels.
 Season generously on both sides with salt and pepper.
+Wash hands thoroughly with soap and hot water after handling raw chicken, and sanitize any surfaces the raw meat touched.

-4. Cook without moving for 8-10 minutes until skin is deeply golden and crispy.
+- Cook without moving for 8-10 minutes until skin is golden and crispy.
 Flip and cook 5 minutes more.
+Pour rendered fat through a fine-mesh strainer into a heat-safe jar.
+Cool completely before discarding or saving for cooking.

 Why This Works

 Bone-in, skin-on chicken thighs (USDA #173647) deliver 20.8g protein per 100g raw with enough fat to stay juicy through reheating.
-The key advantage over breast for meal prep.
 The bone acts as a heat reservoir, keeping the meat moist even after 3-4 days in the fridge.
+This reheat resilience is one of the biggest advantages thighs have over breast for meal prep.
 Starting skin-side down in a cold pan allows the fat to render slowly while the skin crisps, creating a protective layer that prevents the glaze from making the skin soggy.
 The honey-soy glaze caramelizes in the final minutes, creating a sticky coating that keeps the thighs moist during storage.
+Compared to a typical restaurant honey garlic chicken entree (~30g protein, ~750 calories), this meal-prep version delivers 47% more protein at 19% fewer calories by pan-searing rather than deep-frying.

 The Crispy Skin Secret